donnie4w/gdao/README.md

 4. **Support for Data Caching**: Gdao supports data caching with detailed control over cache data lifecycle and recycling features.
 5. **Broad Compatibility**: Gdao theoretically supports all databases that implement the Go database driver interface.
 6. **Advanced Features**: Supports transactions, stored procedures, batch processing, and other database operations.
+7. **Support SQL and program separation**: Similar to mybatis, gdao supports xml file write sql mapping calls.
+This is one of the few orm features that supports the separation of SQL and programs, but it is very powerful.

 #### GDAO's Innovative ORM Solution